DavidArayaSanabria/Azure-Landing-Zone-Accelerator/README.md

 - Security Teams
 - Network Administrators
 - Cloud Solution Architect
-- Finantial Team
+- Financial Team
 - Project Managers

 # Azure landing zone conceptual architecture
 For many organizations, the Azure landing zone conceptual architecture below represents the destination in their cloud adoption journey.
 It's a mature, scaled-out target architecture intended to help organizations operate successful cloud environments that drive their business while maintaining best practices for security and governance.

-This conceptual architecture represents scale and maturity decisions based on a wealth of lessons learned and feedback from customers who have adopted Azure as part of their digital estate.
+This conceptual architecture represents scale and mature decisions based on a wealth of lessons learned and feedback from customers who have adopted Azure as part of their digital estate.

 ![alt image](https://github.com/DavidArayaSanabria/Azure-Landing-Zone-Accelerator/blob/4eebf9894a8e203c31cb1d664fc13552c84cd789/Images/image%202.png)